rushsteve1/ranni/docs/design.md

 (1 foo = 2, 3, 4)
 ```
 When indexing a record using a variable with the same name as a field,
-wrap the right hand side of the `.` dot expression in parens.
+wrap the right-hand side of the `.` dot expression in parens.
 ```rs
 let foo = 1
 let x = (1 2, foo = 3.0)